 Some mortgage insurers have explored corporate restructurings designed to provide relief from risk-to-capital limits in certain states.
 We have approved several restructurings so that certain of our mortgage insurer counterparties or their subsidiaries could continue to write new business.
-During the first quarter of 2013, we approved an application from National Mortgage Insurance Corporation, a new mortgage insurer, requesting eligibility to do business with us.
+During the first quarter of 2013, we approved an application from National Mortgage Insurance Corporation ("NMI"), a new mortgage insurer, requesting eligibility to do business with us.
+On July 15, 2013, we executed an agreement with NMI to insure a pool of loans with an unpaid principal balance of approximately \$5 billion as part of FHFA's 2013 conservatorship scorecard objective to transfer \$30 billion in single-family risk to other entities.
+We expect the coverage will have an effective date in the third quarter of 2013.

-The number of mortgage loans for which our mortgage insurer counterparties have rescinded coverage decreased but remained high first quarter of 2013.
+The number of mortgage loans for which our mortgage insurer counterparties have rescinded coverage decreased but remained high during the first half of 2013.
 In those cases where the mortgage insurer has rescinded coverage, we require the mortgage seller/servicer to repurchase the loan or indemnify us against loss.
-The table below displays cumulative rescission rates as of March 31, 2013, by the period in which the claim was filed.
+The table below displays cumulative rescission rates as of June 30, 2013 by the period in which the claim was filed and also displays the percentage of claims resolved by the period in which the claims were filed.
 We do not present information for claims filed in the most recent two quarters to allow sufficient time for a substantial percentage of the claims filed to be resolved.

-Table 47: Rescission Rates of Mortgage Insurance
+Table 46: Rescission Rates and Claims Resolution of Mortgage Insurance